FlomadLabsRD/moodchanger-website/README.md

 ## 🏢 Company

-MoodChanger.AI is a product of [Flomad Labs](https://flomadlabs.com), a technology company focused on innovative AI solutions.
+MoodChanger.AI is a product of [Flo Labs](https://flomadlabs.com), a technology company focused on innovative AI solutions.

 ## 📄 License